ridhampokiya2110/Hospital-Management/README.md

 ⚙️ Setup and Configuration
 To run this project, you need to set up the MySQL database and configure the connection.

-Prerequisites
-Java Development Kit (JDK) 8 or higher.

-MySQL Server.
-MySQL Connector/J (the JDBC driver .jar file).
-1. Database Setup
-First, connect to your MySQL server and run the following SQL commands to create the database and required tables.